-Dr Goi was awarded the Public Service Star (Bar) or BBM (L) by the Singapore Government, and the Panglima Gemilang Darjah Kinabalu (Datuk) by the State of Sabah in 2014.
-He was honoured in Beijing, China, for his contributions and success as an overseas Chinese by the People's Tribune Magazine in 2017, and was conferred the "Businessman of the Year Award" by The Business Times in 2014.
+Dr Goi was awarded the Public Service Star (Bar), or BBM (L), by the Singapore Government, and the Panglima Gemilang Darjah Kinabalu (Datuk) by the Sabah Government in 2014, as well as the Long Service Award by Singapore's People's Action Party in 2015.
+In 2022, he received the PAP Commendation Medal for his contributions to the People's Action Party and country.
+He also received a Long Service Award for 25 years of service to the Ministry of Social and Family Development in 2023.

+He was lauded for his contributions and success as an overseas Chinese by People's Tribune Magazine in Beijing, China in 2017 and was conferred the "Businessman of the Year Award" by Singapore's Business Times in 2014.